sybeam27/DOT-Prompt/README.md

 This codebase utilizes Anaconda for managing environmental dependencies.
 Please follow these steps to set up the environment:
 1. **Download Anaconda:** [Click here](https://www.anaconda.com/download) to download Anaconda.
 2. **Clone the Repository:**
-Git Large File Storage (`git-lfs`) is required to download big size datasets in our repository.
 Clone the repository using the following command.
    ```bash
    git clone https://github.com/sybeam27/DOT-Prompt
    ```